open-climate-data-science/open-climate-data-science.github.io/index.md

 ## Workshop Planning Is Underway

-**Feburary 4, 2022 Update:** The workshop organizing team is hard at work planning for the plenaries, tutorials, and collaboration building sessions.
+**February 21, 2022 Update:** The workshop organizing team is hard at work planning for the plenaries, tutorials, and collaboration building sessions.
 We will be touch with more workshop details in the next few weeks.

-Please watch your email!
+We will be sending out an email on Friday, February 25, 2022 with all the meeting information.
+Please look out for this email!

 <br>